AleksiusK/JohdatusDatatieteisiinHarjoitustyo/README.md

 274550
 ***

 Creating a good, thematic playlist in spotify has always been difficult for me.
 The playlists I make end up having songs that don't fit, and ruin a perfectly good workout or study session as I have to skip songs that I don't want to hear.
-This is why I decided to see if building a ML model, that recommends types of songs to an existing playlists would be possible to make.
+This is why I decided to see if building a ML model, that checks if a song would be suitable for my playlist would be fun to make.

 The project is built around four main sections:
 1. Gathering the data from Spotify using Spotipy, a python library that allows you to use Spotifys' Web api.